Graduate Curriculum CommitteePurpose & Function:

 07/01/12 - Title changed to Director of Library Services

-09/04/12 - Membership revision approved by the Vice President for Academic Affairs to include one representative from the PsyD Program and one representative from the PhD in Human Development program
+09/04/12 - Membership revision to include appointments by the Vice President for Academic Affairs of one representative from the PsyD Program and one representative from the PhD in Human Development program approved by the Vice President for Academic Affairs

 10/10/13 - Membership revision approved by the Vice President for Academic Affairs to reflect Academic Deans as non-voting members